 You’ve heard it before, I’m sure.
 Addiction runs in families; there’s a genetic component to substance abuse.
-And if you are addicted to one thing, say cigarettes, does this make you susceptible to other forms of substance abuse?
+But if you find yourself addicted to one thing (say cigarettes) does it make you susceptible to other forms of substance abuse?

 Molecular genetics is the discipline that deals with answering such questions.
 They perform genome-wide association studies (GWASs) in an effort to reveal genetic patterns and signatures for various disorders.
 So far seven GWASs were conducted and only two identified specific genes that were mutated for individuals that had cannabis use disorder.
 The disorder is defined by several criteria: loss of control of use, inability to fulfil social roles, continued use even when negative health (physical, emotional, psychological) outcomes arise.